Our schools should be fully funded.

 Rising Costs

-Health benefits, special education tuition, transportation, and insurance costs all increased significantly this year—outpacing the 2% cap on local property tax.
+Health benefits, special education tuition, transportation, and insurance costs continue to increase significantly โ outpacing the 2% cap on local property tax year after year.

 State Aid Reduction

-Despite enrollment growth of over 300 students, West Orange lost more than $1 million in state education aid, plus additional reductions in extraordinary aid and Medicaid reimbursements.
+Despite enrollment growth of over 300 students, West Orange lost more than $1 million in state education aid.

 Inadequate Federal Funding